 A coronavirus pandemic has serious implications for the health of the human population, and these consequences have not yet been fully assessed.

-An acute viral disease, such as a coronavirus, can worsen the health of patients with chronic conditions or trigger various pathologies, primarily pulmonary and cardiovascular.
+An acute viral disease, such as the coronavirus, can worsen the health of patients with chronic conditions or trigger various pathologies, primarily pulmonary and cardiovascular.

 Currently, there are no other measures to prevent the disease, except for self-isolation, and there are no specific medications for its treatment, though many are under investigation.
 In these circumstances, doctors have to concentrate on overcoming the possible consequences of viral exposure on the patient’s body after the acute stage of the disease has been successfully resolved.